saleor/saleor-docs/docs/dashboard-configuration.md

 Shipping Zones define the cost of shipping in different areas of the world.
 Collecting countries together in zones allows you to assign the best shipping and delivery options for customers.

-Click [[Add Shipping Zone]] in the top right corner of the Shipping by Zone field.
-Add the name of the shipping zone then click [[Assign Countries]] and use one of the three options in the pop up that appears:
+Click [[Add&nbsp;Shipping&nbsp;Zone]] in the top right corner of the Shipping by Zone field.
+Add the name of the shipping zone then click [[Assign&nbsp;Countries]] and use one of the three options in the pop up that appears:

 1. In the Search Countries section at the top, you can specific countries by name and assign them to the shipping zone
 2. Scroll through the Countries A to Z section and assign countries using the checkboxes